ramanv0/RottenPotatoes/README.md

 # Rotten Tomatoes Clone
-This is a Rotten Tomatoes clone written in Ruby using the Ruby on Rails framework.
+A Rotten Tomatoes clone written in Ruby using the Ruby on Rails framework.
 It allows users to browse movies, view movie details, and leave reviews.

 ## Installation
 1. Install Ruby (version 2.6.3 or later) and Ruby on Rails (version 6.1.3 or later) on your computer.